MystenLabs/walrus-docs/docs/usage/client-cli.md

 ```

 The resulting shared blob can be directly funded by adding an `--amount`, or you can fund an
-existing shared blob with the `walrus fund-shared-blob` command.Additionally, you can immediately
+existing shared blob with the `walrus fund-shared-blob` command.
+Additionally, you can immediately
 share a newly created blob by adding the `--share` option to the `walrus store` command.

 You can use the `walrus extend` command to extend the lifetime of a shared blob object.
+Shared blobs
+can only contain permanent blobs and cannot be deleted before their expiry.

 ## Blob ID utilities